AlexMilman/steamgifts-group-management-tool/README.md

 * [UserFullGiveawaysHistory](http://18.217.222.235:8080/SGMT/UserFullGiveawaysHistory)  - For a single user, show a detailed list of all giveaways he either created or participated in (Game link, value, score, winners, etc.).
 Response example: https://imgur.com/a/FQaqz
 * [GroupUsersSummary](http://18.217.222.235:8080/SGMT/GroupUsersSummary)  - For a given group, return summary of all giveaways created, entered and won by members.
 Response example: https://imgur.com/a/WSkt1
 * [UserCheckRules](http://18.217.222.235:8080/SGMT/UserCheckRules) - Check if a user complies to group rules.
 Response example: https://imgur.com/a/oCL3N
+#####
+* [AddNewGroup](http://18.217.222.235:8080/SGMT/AddNewGroup) - Add new SteamGifts group to be processed at the next available opportunity (tipically within 24 hours)
+* [GetAvailableGroups](http://18.217.222.235:8080/SGMT/GetAvailableGroups) - List all SteamGifts groups available in the tool at the moment

 ## How to Install and Run
 ### Python